blemishGit/LMF-for-UIE/README.md

 # LMF-for-UIE
-# The code is coming soon...
+The current code in the project library is network architecture code, and our complete code will be released after the paper is accepted